 - 1. Hotels, motels, restaurants or other highway uses permitted (See Policy 2.3.1) - 2.
 The land use categories commercial and professional office are combined. - 3.
-River Road Office Park/The Gardens Density/Intensity and % of land area within Activity Center applicable to Parcel "B" only. - 4.
+River Road Office Park/ The Gardens Density/Intensity and % of land area within Activity Center applicable to Parcel "B" only. - 4.
 River Road Office Park/ The Gardens Parcel "A" is a 25-acre parcel for private recreational use and is not included in the density/intensity or % land area calculations above. - 5.
 Warm Mineral Springs Activity Center has two distinct areas with unique development standards that are designed to complement each other.
-The original AC 7 area represents the publicly owned property of the Springs and Area A represents the "off-site" property west of Ortiz Blvd. and south of Trionfo Ave. - 6.
-Public Rec/Open space for this area is intended to include green space, plazas and community gathering areas as part of the design and 20% is considered a minimum. - 7.
+The original AC 7 area represents the publicly owned property of the Springs and Area A (AC #7A) represents the "off-site" property west of Ortiz Blvd. and south of Trionfo Ave. - 6.
+Open space acreage is not required to have Public or Recreation/Open Space future land use. - 7.
 Total open space for the entire Central Parc at North Port is 30% minimum. - 8.
-Medium Density Residential is 10 units per acre; Professional Office and Commercial FAR is 0.50. - D/I Density/Intensity - % Percentage of land area within Activity Center - NPU Non-permitted use
+Medium Density Residential is 10 units per acre; Professional Office and Commercial FAR is 0.50.